beluganos/beluganos/doc/configure-ansible.md

 Once you finished the Beluganos's settings, Let's start Beluganos!
 You can start main module of Beluganos by following commands:

 ```
-$ beluganos start
+$ sudo systemctl start fibcd
 $ beluganos add master
 ```

-Please note that "*master*" means your container name.
+"*master*" means your container name.
 For more detail about `beluganos` commands and operations, please refer [operation-guide.md](operation-guide.md).
+Please note that above two operations describe at step 1 and step 2 at [operation-guide.md](operation-guide.md),

 ## Note